mhlabCodingTeam/SegEM/README.md

 ---

-The most important parts of the code for RETINA are:
+The most important parts of the code for RETINA are (No:
-TO DO
++ main: load training data, train a convolutional neuronal network, paralell network training
++ mainSeg: steps from classification result by CNN to segmentation (grid parameter search for watershed segmentation) including skeleton based split-merger metrics
++ visSeg: visualize a given segmentation, e.g. object chains, segMovies, errorMovies = detected merger errors etc.
++ skeletonBasedRetina: Use segmentation of whole dataset (provided) to use skeleton reconstructions for volume reconstructions or contact detection between cell pairs